-The doctor who did your child's surgery will meet with you to talk about the surgery and answer any questions you might have.

-The caudal anesthesia will allow your child to wake up comfortably, without any pain from the surgery, and keep him comfortable for several hours afterward.
+- The doctor who did your child's surgery will meet with you to talk about the surgery and answer any questions you might have. - The caudal anesthesia will allow your child to wake up comfortably, without any pain from the surgery. - Your child will need to stay in the recovery room to be watched until he is alert and his vital signs are stable.